 The combination of both varicose veins and water retention can create plenty of discomfort.
 You could experience swelling in the ankles and feet that grows worse throughout the day.
 The swelling can cause legs to feel heavy, fatigued, or painful.
 And if there’s too much pressure in the lower leg, you can be at a higher risk of developing ulcers or skin discoloration.

-Treating Water Retention Related to Varicose Veins
+How to Treat Water Retention Related to Varicose Veins

 There are methods that offer symptomatic relief for the day-to-day swelling caused by water retention and varicose veins.
 Elevating your legs, especially at the end of the day, can reduce pressure by helping blood circulate back up the leg.
 Compression stockings can also gently guide blood upward through the leg, although we recommend speaking to a specialist before purchasing this legwear to ensure you’re getting the right fit.